sulcgroup/oxdna_analysis_tools/paper_examples/PCA/README.md

 2. Compute the mean structure via SVD

-   `python ../../compute_mean.py -f oxDNA -o mean.dat trajectory_trap.dat holliday.top`
+   `python ../../compute_mean.py -f oxDNA -o mean.dat trajectory_trap.dat

    PCA is defined by deviations from some reference.
 In this case, we will use the mean structure as a reference.